List of Bad Girls characters: Frances Myers

-Frances Myers arrives as a prisoner with Natalie, and protects her when the prisoners discover she is a nonce.
+Frances Myers arrives as a prisoner with Natalie, and protects her when the prisoners discover she is a child molester.
 She is an undercover detective, set out to catch Natalie, and she later becomes the governor of G-Wing.
 Outside of her work life, she is shown to be promiscuous and has a sexual relationship with Colin.
 She does not appear in series 7, but is mentioned in a magazine article as becoming number 1 at HMP Whitehouse.